lelegard/arm-cpusysregs/README.md

 | TPIDR_EL1        | D17.2.140     | R/W     | EL1 Software Thread ID Register
 | TPIDRRO_EL0      | D17.2.143     | R/W     | EL0 Read-Only Software Thread ID Register

-(*) The Pointer Authentication Key registers are usually readable and writeable at EL1 (kernel).
+[1] The Pointer Authentication Key registers are usually readable and writeable at EL1 (kernel).
 This is the case on Linux.
 On macOS, however, in the default configuration, the PAC key registers can be accessed at EL3 only.
 This is explained in [this article](https://gist.github.com/lelegard/009cbdae78e5993ed9e02160b9130d7f).
 Accessing the PAC key registers at EL1 crashes macOS.

+[2] HCR_EL2 is readable at EL1 on macOS.
+Access not allowed in a Linux VM and crashes the system.

-(**) SCR_EL3 cannot by read/write at EL1.
+[3] SCR_EL3 cannot by read/write at EL1.
 It is supported to format its possible values only.

 ## References